devops329/devops/instruction/elasticity/elasticity.md

 Stephen Amos — Today at 11:18 AM
 Ok.
 I'm just not sure where we would talk about redundancy.
 Also should the status instruction be in the failure management section, instead of load testing section?

+- We need a discussion on scalability, bottlenecks, and auto adjustment.
+This should tie into SLO.